Shelby County License Hearing Guide

 Possible Outcomes

-Suspension Upheld: If the hearing officer finds that the BMV had sufficient grounds for the suspension, your license will remain suspended.
+- Suspension upheld: If the hearing officer finds sufficient evidence to support the suspension, your license will remain suspended for the statutory period.

 Hardship/Restricted License in Ohio

-IID Requirement: Depending on the circumstances, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a hardship license.
+- IID requirement: Depending on the circumstances of your DUI and any prior offenses, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a restricted license.

 Getting Your License Back